 Registered Massage Therapy

-Massage therapy is a complimentary treatment to physiotherapy, sports therapy, and acupuncture as a complete musculoskeletal care strategy.
+Massage therapy is a complementary treatment to physiotherapy, sports therapy, and acupuncture as a complete musculoskeletal care strategy.

 Registered Massage Therapy is the manipulation of superficial and deeper layers of muscle and connective tissue using various techniques, to enhance function, aid in the healing process, decrease muscle reflex activity, inhibit motor-neuron excitability promote relaxation and well-being.

 Massage Therapy can help with common conditions such as:

 Arthritis, Carpal Tunnel, Migraines, Nerve Compression, Bursitis, Tendonitis, Fibromyalgia, Postural Dysfunction, Pregnancy, Sprains, SI joint Dysfunction, Headaches, Strains, Whiplash, Sciatica, Scar Tissue.

 From a Sports Therapy perspective Massage Therapy can be useful for: Neck and Back Pain, Shoulder Pain, Hip Pain, Knee Pain, Leg Pain.
 Hard working people tend to push their bodies hard and Massage Therapy is a wonderful relaxation technique.
 Massage Therapy can be an excellent injury prevention strategy if done on a regular basis.